mrserverless/docker-3musketeers/README.md

 # use 3musketeers image to generate from a Cookiecutter template
 docker run -it --rm -v $PWD:/opt/app -w /opt/app flemay/3musketeers cookiecutter https://github.com/flemay/3mkts-cookiecutter-echo
 ```

+## Versioning

+This image will always be built with tag `latest` so tools will be always up to date.
+This may cause issues to your usage of this image if any tool has a breaking change.

+## Docker build process

+In a nutshell, any change to master triggers a [Travis build](https://travis-ci.org/flemay/docker-3musketeers) and if the tests paased it triggers a [Docker Hub build](https://hub.docker.com/r/flemay/3musketeers/builds/).

+To ensure the build process goes only through Travis, the automatic build on Docker Hub has been disabled.